-The church has a serious image problem.
-A recent book, unChristian, by Barna pollster David Kinnaman and Gabe Lyons reveals much about how Millennials, the emerging generation - both those inside and around the church - view Christianity.
-The results weren't good.
-An overwhelming majority of young people view Christians as hypocritical, too judgmental, too focused on the afterlife, and too political in the worst sense of the word.
+As one result, the church has a serious image problem.
+A recent book, unChristian, by Barna pollster David Kinnaman and Gabe Lyons, reveals much about how Millennials, the emerging generation, view Christianity.
+An overwhelming majority see Christians as hypocritical, judgmental, too focused on the afterlife, and too political in the worst sense of the word.
 And that image is often particularly true of evangelicals.
-That's a lot of baggage we're carrying around.

-But other studies show that when you ask people what they think about Jesus, you get answers like: compassionate, loving, caring, hung out with sinners and poor people, for peace.
-We have a serious image problem.
-People think that we should stand for the same things as Jesus did.
-So it's time to change the image.
+But other studies show that when you ask people what they think about Jesus, they say that he was compassionate, loving, and caring, that he hung out with sinners and poor people, and that he was a peacemaker.
+People think that the followers of Jesus should stand for the same things as Jesus did.
+It’s time to change the image.

-On the question of public life, the manifesto recognizes that the political categories of left and right simply don't fit religion, and it is a big mistake to try to fit religion into them.
-The people I meet across the country are yearning for a moral center to our public life and political discourse, with a fundamental emphasis on the common good.
-They want to understand better the moral choices and challenges that lie beneath our political debates.
+ON THE QUESTION of public life, the manifesto recognizes that people are yearning for a moral center to our public life and political discourse, with a better understanding of the choices and challenges that lie beneath our political debates.
 More and more people want to see a common-good politics replace the politics of individual gain and special interests.

 As the manifesto states: “We affirm that to be Evangelical and to carry the name of Christ is to seek to be faithful to the freedom, justice, peace, and well-being that are at the heart of the kingdom of God, to bring these gifts into public life as a service to all, and to work with all who share these ideals and care for the common good. … Called by Jesus to be ‘in’ the world but ‘not of’ the world, we are fully engaged in public affairs ….”